Four Spices for Digestion

 ⚠️ Note: Always consult your healthcare provider before adding new herbs or spices, especially if you have a medical condition or take medications.

-Ayurveda & Lifestyle
+Ayurveda & Lifestyle Medicine

-Food nourishes the seven tissue layers and builds ojas—the subtle essence produced after food has nourished the body.
+Food nourishes the seven tissue layers of the body, and builds ojas—the subtle essence produced after food has nourished the body.
 Ojas equates to the neurotransmitters and hormones as described by SV Ayurveda, in addition to immunity, vitality, resilience and stamina.
 Proper sleep rejuvenates, while a steady routine anchors the nervous system and promotes harmony and balance with the rhythms and cycles of nature.

 While Ayurveda is vast, you can start small.
 Spices are a powerful first step.
 They awaken digestion, bring clarity to the mind, and add life to your meals.